siduck/st/README.md

 # st (Simple Terminal)
-My custom terminal build based on (lukesmith's with some additional patches like newterm , rightclick paste , desktop entry , anygeometry and sane keybinds) (is functional enough and complete for a terminal).
+My custom terminal build based on (lukesmith's with some additional patches like newterm , rightclick paste , desktop entry , live-reload , anygeometry and sane keybinds) (is functional enough and complete for a terminal).

 ## Patches:
 - Ligatures